+1 (347) 907-1248

 Can you stay in the US while waiting for a marriage green card?

-Yes, if you have a valid visa, you can stay in the U.S. while your application for a marriage-based green card (adjustment of status) is being processed.
+Yes, if you have a valid visa or file for adjustment of status, you can stay in the U.S. while your application is being processed.
+You may also receive a work permit during this period.

 What is the fastest way to get a green card?